Daiwa Silver Creek Minnow

 Angler holding rainbow trout caught with Silver Creek Minnow.Why I stopped using treble hooks.
 Two points from each treble firmly embedded.

 As with nearly all lures designed for stream fishing, the Daiwa Silver Creek Minnow comes from the factory with a pair of treble hooks.
 I would replace the trebles with single hooks!
 That stems from my gut reaction to catching the rainbow shown above.
 Somehow, it managed to get two points from each of the two factory trebles firmly embedded in it's mouth.
-It was not at all easy to remove them and although I released the fish, I am not sure it survived the ordeal.
+It was not at all easy to remove four barbed hook points!
+I released the fish, but I am not sure it survived the ordeal.

 Angler holding Silver Creek Minnow with front hook removed and single hook in rear.Daiwa Silver Creek 50S "Yamame" after removing the front treble and replacing the rear treble with a single hook.